vincentole/react_portfolio_website/README.md

 <br />

-Rustica Coffee Website is a website with an integrated store.
-The coffee shop is imaginary and the project was created for learning purposes.
-The website has a contact form integrated with formspree and formik, a random products section, a store subpage (among others), as well as an interactive shopping cart.
-In addition, the site is fully responsive and uses Next.js's integrated image optimization.
-The products' data is pulled from graphcms via their GraphQL API.
+React Portfolio Website is a practice project showcasing design and development of a portfolio website.
+The website is a single page application devided into multiple sections with smooth/custom animations, project showcase, and fun visual interactions.
+Concrete features are, for example, the ability to switched tsParticles on and off, a smooth scroll to page sections, the appearance-transition of the navbar based on the scroll direction.

 <p align="right">(<a href="#top">back to top</a>)</p>